Meet the Leonard Lodge Care Home team

 From nurses and carers to chefs and housekeepers, staff in our home are here to deliver high quality care and services to those we support.
 Check below to meet some of the friendly faces you are likely to see when visiting our home:

-Hi, my name is Ella and I am the Head of Jubilee at Leonard Lodge.
+Hi, my name is Ella and I am the Head of Jubilee Community at Leonard Lodge.

-Before joining Leonard Lodge, I worked in a 25-bedded nursing home for 7 years, starting as Registered General Nurse and later being promoted to the Clinical Manager for 3 years, having shown my capabilities in supporting older people
+Before joining Leonard Lodge, I worked in a nursing home for seven years, starting as Registered General Nurse and later being promoted to the Clinical Manager for three years, having shown my capabilities in supporting older people.

 I joined Barchester Healthcare because the company's values are close to my own.